 You can claim the amount of money it costs you to replace the property that was damaged or destroyed.
-This may only be the second-hand value of the goods, unless it would not be possible to buy second-hand replacements.
+This may only be the second-hand value of the goods, unless it would not be possible or reasonable to buy second-hand replacements.

 Claims for damage to health

 You can also claim compensation if you or anyone in your household has been injured or made ill (or more ill) as a result of the landlord's failure to carry out repairs.
 The health problems may be physical or mental.

-The amount of damages you can claim depends on the severity and duration of the illness.
+The amount of damages you can claim depends on how ill you were and how long it lasted.
 For example, if you've been unable to work as a result, you may be able to claim for loss of earnings and for any extra care you've needed.

 Evidence needed to support a claim

 You must prove to the court that the disrepair and the health problem are linked.
 The disrepair doesn't have to be the only cause of the health problems but it must have been a contributing factor.
-For example, if your child has asthma that is made worse by damp conditions caused by your landlord's failure to carry out repairs to your home, this would count as a contributing factor to your child's illness.
+For example, if your child's asthma was made worse by damp conditions caused by your landlord's failure to carry out repairs to your home, this would count as a contributing factor to your child's illness.